Petrostate: International influence

 Successful, stable democracies are the worst possible outcome for authoritarian petrostates, since they are potentially less subservient to the extremely wealthy petrostate rulers and could inspire similar examples elsewhere including within the petrostates themselves.
 Petrostate wealth may thus contribute to international democratic backsliding: when stable authoritarian regimes within their sphere of influence become unviable, the oil states either support even autocratic rulers not otherwise allied with them, or allow or even encourage the nations in question to collapse into permanent conflict.

 Remittances from petrostates may also stabilise autocratic regimes in nations whose citizens provide cheap expatriate labour.
 These remittances can be captured as indirect taxes by governments otherwise extremely short of capital, and allow the ruling elites of the labour-supplying countries cheaper consumer goods.
-Authoritarian petrostates are also known to be models of governance for right-wing populist rulers like Donald Trump, and for wealthy corporations seeking a system of rule without taxes or democracy.
+Authoritarian petrostates are also known to be models of governance for right-wing populist rulers and for wealthy corporations seeking a system of rule without taxes or democracy.